Cosmological parameter inference with Bayesian statistics: Bayesian statistics in Cosmology

-\textbf{Cosmic Microwave Background (CMB):} Corresponds to the radiation that permeates all the Universe; discovered in 1965.
-Before recombination, baryons and photons were tightly coupled, and once photons decouple from the rest of the matter, they travelled uninterrupted until reach us.
+\textbf{{Cosmic }Microwave Background (CMB):} Corresponds to the radiation that permeates all the Universe, discovered in 1965.
+Before recombination, baryons and photons were tightly coupled, and once photons decouple from the rest of the matter, they traveled uninterrupted until reach us.
 The temperature radiation measured at different parts of the sky contains information of the last scattering epoch, gravitational lensing, among others.
 Here, the CMB displays the primordial anisotropies studied in the angular power spectrum.
-One of the most important collaboration that studies the CMB corresponds to the Planck satellite\footnote{Previous probes are like COBE \cite{COBE} and WMAP \cite{WMAP}.}.
-It is an European Space Agency mission which main objective is to measure the temperature, polarization and anisotropies of the CMB over the entire sky.
-These results would allow to determine the properties of the Universe at large scales, the nature of dark matter and dark energy, as well as test inflationary theories, determine whether the Universe is homogeneous or not and obtain maps of galaxies in the microwave \cite{Planck1, Planck2, Planck3,cmb1,cmb2,cmb3,cmb4,cmb5}.
+One of the most important recent collaborations that studies the CMB corresponds to the Planck satellite, and previous probes include COBE \cite{COBE} and WMAP \cite{WMAP}.
+It is a European Space Agency mission, in which the main objective is to measure the temperature, polarization, and anisotropies of the CMB over the entire sky.
+These results would allow to determine the properties of the Universe at large scales and the nature of dark matter and dark energy, as well as to test inflationary theories, determine whether the Universe is homogeneous or not, and obtain maps of galaxies in the microwave \cite{Planck1, Planck2, Planck3,cmb1,cmb2,cmb3,cmb4,cmb5}.

-In this work we use the CMB information as a BAO located at redshift $z=1090$, measuring the angular scale of the sound horizon $D_M(1090)/r_d$.
-Also to calibrate the absolute length of the BAO ruler through the determination of $\Omega_b h^2$ and $\Omega_{cb} h^2$ (the density parameters of baryonic and dark matter, respectively; more details about these parameters can be found in Reference \cite{BAOimplications}.}. \\
+In this work, we use the CMB information as a BAO located at redshift $z=1090$, measuring the angular scale of the sound horizon $D_M(1090)/r_d$, in addition, to calibrating the absolute length of the BAO ruler through the determination of $\Omega_b h^2$ and $\Omega_{cb} h^2$ (the density parameters of baryonic and dark matter, respectively; more details about these parameters can be found in Reference \cite{BAOimplications}).

-\textbf{Large Red Galaxies:} (Cosmic Chronometers) These are the most massive galaxies for each redshift $z$ and contain the oldest star population.
-These kind of galaxies are used to estimate the Hubble factor because they contain little stardust which makes it easier to get their spectrum.
-The way these chronometers work is by selecting two galaxies at different redshift between $z \sim 0-2$ and compare their upper cut in its age distributions.
+\textbf{{Large} Red Galaxies:} (Cosmic Chronometers) These are the most massive galaxies for each redshift $z$ and contain the oldest star population.
+These kinds of galaxies are used to estimate the Hubble factor because they contain little stardust, which makes it easier to get their spectra.
+The way these chronometers work is by selecting two galaxies at different redshifts between $z \sim 0-2$ and compare their upper cut in its age distributions.
 By doing this, it is possible to obtain the difference of ages $\Delta t$ and redshifts $\Delta z$ such that the expression $\frac{dz}{dt}$ can be approximated as $\frac{dz}{dt}\simeq\frac{\Delta z}{\Delta t}$.
 This quantity is related with the Hubble factor via \cite{H1, H2}